 Rinchenpong and Kaluk

 At an altitude of about 5576ft, Rinchenpong and Kaluk are a recent addition to the tourist map of West Sikkim.
 The place is famous for the beautiful view of the Kanchenjunga range of mountains.
 The Kaluk - Rinchenpong area is the buffer zone of the Varsey rhododendron sanctuary.

 Apart from the natural beauty of the surroundings, the place is also quite significant from a historical point of view.

-Rinchenpong and Kaluk are two small villages just 3 kms apart.
-There are three roads leading to the area, all the three roads meet at Kaluk market.
+Rinchenpong and Kaluk are two small villages just 3 km apart.
+There are three roads leading to the area, all three roads meet at Kaluk market.

-The first road travels from Jorethang in South Sikkim uphill to Soreng (19 kms), from Soreng continue north via Sribadam to reach Kaluk 18 kms away.
+The first road travels from Jorethang in South Sikkim uphill to Soreng (19 km), from Soreng continues north via Sribadam to reach Kaluk 18 km away.
 If you are travelling to the area from Bagdogra airport of NJP station, this is your best bet.

-The second road originates at Reshi near Legship (not to be confused with Reshi on Sikkim Bengal boarder in East Sikkim).
+The second road originates at Reshi near Legship (not to be confused with Reshi on the Sikkim Bengal border in East Sikkim).
 A steep uphill road takes you to Rinchenpong first and then to Kaluk.
-Legship to Rinchenpong through this route is about 11 kms.
+Legship to Rinchenpong through this route is about 11 km.
 This route is suitable for anyone coming from Gangtok, Ravangla or Namchi area.
-This is also the popular route for tourists coming from other major parts of Sikkim and Bengal, however, the Legship – Jorethang road often remains in a poor state of maintenance in which case this route best be avoided.
+This is also a popular route for tourists coming from other major parts of Sikkim and Bengal, however, the Legship – Jorethang road often remains in a poor state of maintenance in which case this route best be avoided.

 The third and the least popular route connects Pelling with Rinchenpong via Singsore bridge and Dentam.
-This is the route which is used by the sight seeing tourists and visitors travelling between Pelling and Rinchenpong.
-The distance through this route is about 46 kms.
+This is the route which is used by sightseeing tourists and visitors travelling between Pelling and Rinchenpong.
+The distance through this route is about 46 km.

 From Pelling, you may come to Rinchinpong either via Dentam or via Legship.
 The Dentam route is less travelled and more beautiful, but one needs to reconfirm the status of the road as landslide is not uncommon and the road may remain closed.
 Distance through Dentam is also higher than through Legship.